gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 `end_borrow`, the loaded object must semantically remain alive.
 The `end_borrow` communicates to the optimizer:

-1. That the value in `%x_ptr` should not be destroyed before endBorrow.
+1. that the value in `%x_ptr` should not be destroyed before endBorrow.
-2. Uses of `%x` should not be sunk past endBorrow since `%x` is only a shallow copy of the value in `%x_ptr` and past that point `%x_ptr` may not remain alive.
+2. uses of `%x` should not be sunk past endBorrow since `%x` is only a shallow copy of the value in `%x_ptr` and past that point `%x_ptr` may not remain alive.